ceastld/latentsync-faster/README.md

-Note: The dependencies are very confusing because of the application of the newest `diffusers` and `transformers`.
+03/08/25: The dependencies are very confusing because of the application of the newest `diffusers` and `transformers`.
 But it is necessary for `torch.compile`.
 It can be run by installing every newest dependency seperately now.
 Later I will try to create a stable requirements file.

+03/09/25: The correct requirements have been settled down.
+Just `sh setup_env.sh`

 # LatentSync: Audio Conditioned Latent Diffusion Models for Lip Sync